MarwaEshra/Data-Visualization-with-Python---Coursera-Project/README.md

 3) Use Seaborn to create a scatterplot graph.
 4) Create a Jointplot to show distribution.
 5) Create a heatmap to show correlations and distributions.

+Great thanks to the course instructor: Dave Dalsveen